Experienced Fort Lauderdale Roof Damage Attorneys for Claims and Disputes

 Partial payouts — in which the policyholder is offered an inadequate sum, but a sum nonetheless — are another way in which insurers try to goad policyholders into accepting less than what they’re owed under the policy at issue.

 It’s worth noting that Florida law may entitle policyholders to bring an independent “bad faith” action against the insurer (which could even lead to punitive damages) if the insurer failed to investigate and pay the claim in a timely manner, or failed to evaluate the claim fairly under the circumstances.
-Simply put, if there was no valid justification for the denial, then our Fort Lauderdale property damage attorneys may be able to sue and recover damages pursuant to a bad faith claim.
+Simply put, if there was no valid justification for the denial, then our Fort Lauderdale roof damage attorneys may be able to sue and recover damages pursuant to a bad faith claim.

 Coverage Exclusion as the Basis for Denial